-This is MoneySavingExpert.com's standard debt help checklist (with added specialist tips for mental illness sufferers).
+This is MoneySavingExpert.com's standard debt help checklist (with added specialist tips).
 We link to detailed articles on the website that take you through step-by-step.

 If you know someone with mental health issues who doesn't have web access, do help them by printing the guides mentioned below.